adrienbolens/NLP-topic-modeling/README.md

 ## Files

-- [text_mining_and_processing.ipynb](text_mining_and_processing.ipynb): Jupyter notebook dealing with text mining from Wikipedia and processing it into a corpus that can be used for LDA.
+- [text_mining_and_processing.ipynb](https://nbviewer.jupyter.org/github/adrienbolens/NLP-topic-modeling/blob/master/text_mining_and_processing.ipynb): Jupyter notebook dealing with text mining from Wikipedia and processing it into a corpus that can be used for LDA.
 - [extract_wikipedia_data.py](extract_wikipedia_data.py): Python script containing custom functions used by the notebook for text mining and processing.
-- [Author-Topic_LDA.ipynb](Author-Topic_LDA.ipynb): Jupyter notebook dealing with training the LDA model and getting results.
+- [Author-Topic-LDA.ipynb](https://nbviewer.jupyter.org/github/adrienbolens/NLP-topic-modeling/blob/master/Author-Topic-LDA.ipynb): Jupyter notebook dealing with training the LDA model and getting results.

 ## Packages